 You’ll only encounter this one if you plan on buying and selling possessions or investments, and you’re only taxed on the gains you make.
 If for example you buy a painting for £5,000 and then sell it for £25,000, you will be taxed on the £20,000 you made on the sale.

 Once again, your tax rate depends on how much you earn.
-If you go back to the first table you’ll see they’re called Basic Rate, Higher Rate and Additional Rate (yay to Basic)
+If you go back to the first table you’ll see they’re called Basic Rate, Higher Rate and Additional Rate.

-If you’re cool enough to be investing (yes university students can do it too) you’ll know that there are two ways to make money.
+If you’re investing and using the magic of compound interest, you’ll know that there are two ways to make money.
 The first is when buying shares and then selling at a higher price, and the second is through dividends paid out by the company.
 Dividend tax is basically what the name says: a tax on your dividends.
-We also get a Personal Allowance on the first £5,000 you earn.
+You also get a Personal Allowance on the first £5,000 you earn.